pcdavies/kubernetes-tutorial/WindowsNode.md

     Cscript %windir%\system32\SCRegEdit.wsf /ar 0
     ```

-- Create a Network Share Drive
+- Create a Network Share Drive.
+This share will be useful if you need to copy files to the Windows Image - for example; when we soon copy the kube exe files.

     ```
     net share Utils=c:\k /Grant:administrators,FULL